 The negative impact comparisons have on us and our relationships with others

-What it is like to live with misophonia, a condition in which people become intensely irritated and angry at sounds such as eating and drinking?
+A personal story describing what it is like to live with misophonia, a condition in which people become intensely irritated and angry at sounds such as eating and drinking.

 How people with disabilities want to be depicted in the media.